 IP reputation services are extremely effective tools that help identify IP addresses that have consistently been sending unwanted requests.
 So how does an IP address earn a “bad” or negative reputation?
 If an IP address is blacklisted, it often means suspicious activity like spam or viruses have been detected on the site linked to said IP address.
 This sort of information can be extremely useful to both users and organizations alike so they can take action against malicious traffic.
 Delving deeper, this blog post will cover some lesser known benefits of using IP reputation services:

-Augment existing network and security solutions.
-Organizations should not forgo investing in network and web applications firewalls in lieu of an IP reputation service.
+Organizations should not forgo investing in network and web application firewalls in lieu of an IP reputation service.
 By relying on publicly available IP lists, which are often outdated and not significantly comprehensive, organizations cannot block new and unknown threats and must deal with high instances of false positives.
 However, with an IP reputation service, companies can integrate a list of “blacklisted” IP addresses with existing security products (like a WAF) to enhance functionality.

 If a website is being frequently visited by fraudulent IPs, it can severely reduce the quality of service for actual legitimate traffic on the website.
 However, if blocking a significant portion of unwanted traffic is possible, then bandwidth and resource consumption is subsequently reduced.
 This reduction is possible with IP reputation services as the list of malicious IPs can be blacklisted to block unwanted traffic.
 This ultimately translates to a better service for all.

 Reduce time needed to identify IP threats.